 Fortunately there’s a more secure and less expensive alternative to GCC or GCC High for CMMC compliance: PreVeil Email and Drive, which can simply be layered over M365.

-PreVeil uses end-to-end encryption with no central point of attack.
-Microsoft GCC High doesn’t.
+PreVeil is an end-to-end encrypted file sharing and email system.
+Its security architecture was built on Zero Trust principles, and is grounded in world-class end-to-end encryption.
+With PreVeil, files, data and emails are never decrypted on any server anywhere.
+If attackers breach a server, all they will get is useless gibberish.
 PreVeil’s servers can never see your data.
 Microsoft’s can.
 And that means that an attacker breaking into the server (for example, by compromising an administrator) can also access all your organization’s data.

-Moreover, PreVeil’s email and file sharing service is a fraction of the cost of GCC High.
-PreVeil need be deployed only to your employees who handle CUI, whereas GCC High typically requires deployment across your entire organization.
-And as explained below, PreVeil makes configuration and deployment simple and inexpensive, with no need to rip and replace your existing infrastructure.
+Moreover, PreVeil’s file sharing and email service is a fraction of the cost of GCC High.
+PreVeil needs to be deployed only to your employees who handle CUI, whereas GCC High typically requires deployment across your entire organization.
+And PreVeil makes configuration and deployment simple and inexpensive, with no need to rip and replace your existing infrastructure.
 Your employees don’t even need to change their Outlook email address.

 PreVeil’s straightforward solutions also help you avoid expensive CMMC consultant engagements, which are par for the course for GCC High installation.

-To learn more about PreVeil and how your company can get started with CMMC compliance, contact us.
+To learn more about PreVeil and how your company can get started with CMMC compliance: